CASTOR OIL – Natural Protection from Deadly Viruses

 Castor Oil Packs

 One of the most useful method of using castor oil is to employ packs.
 Packs are an economical and efficient method of absorbing the healing components of castor oil directly into body tissues.
 To make a castor oil pack you will need the following items: cold pressed castor oil, a hot water bottle, cling film [glad wrap/saran wrap] or a plastic bag or two, 1 piece of unbleached cotton (or an old towel or t-shirt).
+Castor oil is sticky, and will stain – be sure to wear no clothes, or old clothes, and place a towel under you to avoid staining what you are lying on.

-1. Drizzle the fabric with castor oil.
+1. Drizzle the fabric with some castor oil.

 3. The pack should remain in place for at least one hour and the temperature of the water bottle should be kept at the highest temperature tolerable to the patient.